exotel/goexoml/README.md

 	//create a new say verb and add attributes and values say2 := goexoml.NewSay().SetText("I did not receive a recording.")

-	//create the recors vberb and add attributes rec := goexoml.NewRecord().SetAction("http://example.exotel.in/handleRecording").SetMethod("GET").SetMaxLength(20)
+	//create the record verb and add attributes rec := goexoml.NewRecord().SetAction("http://example.exotel.in/handleRecording").SetMethod("GET").SetMaxLength(20)

 	//Add the Action verbs to the response object in expected order